 13. The rate and extent of chemical change

 14. Organic chemistry

 15. Chemical analysis

 16. Chemistry of the atmosphere

 The Science curriculum is enriched through a range of activities each year including;

 - National British Science week

-- Visits from local universities & colleges including STEM careers talks
+- Visits to/from local universities & colleges including STEM careers talks

 - Yr 7 & 8 Science club

 Year 7, 8 & 9Science Club